AdamKhaddaj/Space-Colonization-Vines/README.md

 A more thorough breakdown of this project can be found in the COMP4900_FinalProjectReport.pdf.

+For some visual examples, view the githubpage here: https://adamkhaddaj.github.io/Space-Colonization-Vines/

 All scripts and shaders were created by Adam Khaddaj and Karim Tantawy (https://github.com/KarimTantawy)